hashgraph/hedera-block-node/server/docs/design/block-persistence.md

   `StorageType`.</dd>
 </dl>

-## Goals

-1. `BlockItems` streamed from a producer (e.g. Consensus Node) must be collated and persisted as a `Block`.
-Per the specification, a `Block` is an ordered list of `BlockItems`.
-How the `Block` is persisted is an implementation detail.
-1. A `Block` must be efficiently retrieved by block number.
-1. Certain aspects of the `Block` persistence implementation must be configurable.

 ## Overview

-The design for `Block` persistence is fairly straightforward. `Block` server objects should use the persistence abstractions to read, write and remove `Block`s from storage, as well as resolve the paths to `Block`s. `BlockItem`s streamed from a producer  are read off the wire one by one and passed to an implementation of `BlockWriter`.
+The design for `Block` persistence is fairly straightforward. `Block` server objects should use the persistence abstractions to read, write and remove `Block`s from storage, as well as resolve the paths to `Block`s.

+`BlockItem`s streamed from a producer are read off the wire one by one and passed to an implementation of `BlockWriter`.
 The `BlockWriter` is responsible for collecting related `BlockItem`s into a `Block` and persisting the `Block` to storage in a way that is efficient for both long-term storage and rapid retrieval at a later time.
 The `BlockWriter` is also responsible for removing a partially written `Block` if an exception occurs while writing it.
 For example, if half the `BlockItem`s of a `Block` are written when an `IOException` occurs, the `BlockWriter`should remove all the `BlockItem`s of the partially written `Block` and pass the exception up to the caller.

-Services requiring one or more `Block` s should leverage a `BlockReader` implementation.
-The `BlockReader` should be able to efficiently retrieve a `Block` by block number.
-The `BlockReader` should pass unrecoverable exceptions  when reading a `Block` up to the caller.
+Services requiring one or more`Block`s should use a `BlockReader` implementation.
+The `BlockReader` will be able to efficiently retrieve a `Block` by block number.
+The `BlockReader` will pass unrecoverable exceptions when reading a `Block` up to the caller.

 ## Implementations